getoutreach/extensibility-sdk/docs/context.md

   - [Accessing external information from SDK](#accessing-external-information-from-sdk)
   - [External information from URL](#external-information-from-url)

-Every addon can request one or more contextual values describing the current Outreach user.
+Every Outreach application can request one or more contextual values describing the current Outreach user.

 The properties are grouped into four groups: account, opportunity, prospect, and user.

-\*In case you would like to have additional contextual properties, please contact us on **cxt-sdk@outreach.io.***
+_In case you would like to have additional contextual properties, please contact us on **cxt-sdk@outreach.io.**_

 ## Account contextual information

-If an addon needs contextual information about the current account Outreach user is looking at, it will need to add to manifest one or more account properties.
+If an application needs contextual information about the current account Outreach user is looking at, it will need to add to manifest one or more account properties.

 Our end goal is to provide contextual access to any of the properties available through the [Outreach API](https://api.outreach.io/api/v2/docs#account), but at the moment we support in [SDK](../src/store/keys/AccountContextKeys.ts) next properties: